rashhmii18/Bike-Demand-Prediction/README.md

 * The final model achieved an R² of 0.8322 on the unseen test set.
 * The model has more difficulty predicting extreme high-demand periods.

-## Future Improvements

-Possible improvements include:

-* Testing additional regression algorithms such as XGBoost or LightGBM.
-* Performing more extensive hyperparameter tuning.
-* Testing target transformations such as log1p.
-* Creating additional time-based features.
-* Exploring interactions between hour and working day.
-* Using time-series cross-validation.
-* Improving prediction of extreme demand periods.
-* Adding more visualizations to the Streamlit application.

 ## Conclusion

 This project successfully developed a machine learning model for predicting hourly bike rental demand.